richardhaslam/frackit/appl/example2/README.md

 the OpenCascade representation of the cylindrical surface, the constraint on the minimum allowed length of intersection edges is checked for each sub-edge.
 Thus, this approach should be preferred when using cylindrical domains in order to detect small length scales originating from intersections with the auxiliary edge used by OpenCascade.
+This is important because ultimately, when the network and the domain are fragmented and written into a CAD file, the OpenCascade representation is used.

 Moreover, we want to reject all those quadrilaterals of which only a very small portion is inside the cylinder.
 This is done in the lines